Welcome to PianoSummer at New Paltz

 The Jacob Flier Piano Competition

-The Competition is open to all students under the age of 35 and is held on July 15, 2013 and July 17, 2013.
-The winner performs with the Hudson Valley Philharmonic orchestra.
+The competition is open to all students under the age of 35.
+The winner will perform with the Hudson Valley Philharmonic orchestra during the Symphony Gala.
 The second and third-place winners share a recital.
 In addition, all three winners receive scholarships to attend the following year’s PianoSummer Institute.